Energy Management System for Solar Plants in Andhra Pradesh — SLDC Compliance, Curtailment Logging and IPP Monitoring

 Curtailment Event Logging: Timestamped, Audit-Ready Evidence

-AP IPPs using EnerCog’s curtailment documentation recover 8–15% of annual generation revenue previously forfeited for lack of verifiable records.
-Learn more about EnerCog’s SLDC-aligned generation forecasting and compliance platform.
+AP IPPs using EnerCog recover 8–15% of annual generation revenue previously lost due to lack of verifiable evidence.
+Learn more about EnerCog’s SLDC-aligned forecasting and compliance platform.

 Predictive Maintenance to Control O&M Cost in a Cash-Constrained Environment

-EnerCog’s edge AI detects inverter degradation patterns 70% earlier than threshold-based SCADA alerts — converting emergency O&M into planned interventions.
+EnerCog’s edge AI detects inverter issues 70% earlier than standard threshold-based SCADA alerts, converting emergency repairs into planned maintenance:

 Plant-Specific SLDC Forecasting for AP’s Curtailment-Affected Grid

-EnerCog’s forecasting engine is plant-specific — trained on each plant’s actual generation history and calibrated to the curtailment patterns at that specific location.
+EnerCog’s forecasting engine is calibrated for each plant’s history and regional curtailment patterns to ensure reliable scheduling:

-• Delivers 96%+ accuracy at 15-minute granularity for Kurnool and Anantapur plants
+- High-resolution accuracy: Delivers 96%+ accuracy at 15-minute granularity for Kurnool and Anantapur solar belts.

 PM-KUSUM and Renewable Monitoring Obligations in Andhra Pradesh